-In light of this news, many leaseholders may wish to put off extending their lease until these reforms come into force.
+In light of this news, many leaseholders may wish to put off extending their lease but it may take several months or even years for legislation to come into force.

 However, there are some circumstances in which you may still need to extend it.
-For example if you’re considering selling your property.
+For example if you’re thinking of selling your property.
 Buyers won’t be able to get a mortgage if the lease term on your property is too low.

 I’m currently buying a leasehold property, what should I do?